 - COVID-19 wastewater levels in Huron County are still increasing significantly.
-The number of positive tests reported to the state have started to level off. - Flu activity in Huron County has increased significantly. - ${\odot}$ $\,$ There were 24 positive flu tests this week and 0 flu hospitalizations. - RSV activity in older children and adults in Ohio is starting to level off, RSV activity in infants and younger children across Ohio is still increasing. - Flu activity in Ohio is very high.
+The number of positive tests reported to the state have plateaued in the last 2 weeks. - Flu activity in Huron County has increased significantly. - \circ There were 22 positive flu tests this week and 2 flu hospitalizations. - RSV activity in older children and adults in Ohio is still high but seems to be plateauing, RSV activity in infants and younger children across Ohio is still increasing. - Flu activity in Ohio is high.